Cycling on park roads makes for easy access to all park facilities. Tour the local Hedge Road along the Lake Simcoe waterfront.

 The blue waters of Lake Simcoe and the sandy beaches of the park are ideal for family swimming.
 There is a buoyed swimming area but please note there are no lifeguards posted.
 Comfort stations and change facilities are close to the beach.

-In winter, Lake Simcoe boasts some of the best ice fishing for perch and whitefish.
-Other unorganized winter activities within the park include hiking, cross-country skiing and snowshoeing.
+Come out in the winter and enjoy the calming quiet of Sibbald Point.
+Unorganized winter activities within the park include hiking, cross-country skiing and snowshoeing.
 The main park road and a parking lot are kept open for winter visitors.
+For the most current ice conditions, check with a local ice hut operator.